 - Purchase the complete Expat Arrivals Brussels Guide (PDF)

 A little-known fact among new arrivals is that the Belgian capital is a city of neighbourhoods.
-To best get a feel for the city and to choose a place to live in one of the areas and suburbs in Brussels, it’s essential for expats to understand its mosaic of streets and squares.
+To best get a feel for the city and to choose a place to live in one of the areas and suburbs in Brussels, expats need to understand its mosaic of streets and squares.

-Each commune is represented by local government officials, and this is the first authority to which all citizens and expats in Brussels turn when it comes to civil issues and local policies.
+Each district of Brussels (or commune as the Belgians refer to them) is represented by local government officials.
+This is the first authority to which all citizens and expats in Brussels turn when it comes to civil issues and local policies.
 This includes registering an expat's arrival, establishing residency, obtaining a driver’s license and addressing work permit-related questions.

 Certain communes are more desirable than others.
 Choosing a particular location depends on where a person will work, study, and whether they have a family.
-There is really something for everyone in each of the 19 distinct communities in Brussels, but the following are some of the best and most popular choices for expats.
+There is really something for everyone in each of the 19 distinct communities in Brussels.

 Popular expat areas in Brussels

 This area lies between the boulevards that surround the historic city centre.
-It is generally the place where visitors are taken to show off the best of Brussels.
-As a result of major renovation works the downtown area has increasingly regained its charm for residents.
+It's generally the place where visitors are taken to show off the best of Brussels.
+As a result of major renovation works, the downtown area has increasingly regained its charm for residents.

 The Brussels city centre is marked by historic architecture such as the Grand Place, the Royal Palace, museums, charming squares and nightlife venues that surround the Brussels Stock Exchange.

 Etterbeek incorporates the European district and the Jubelpark complex.
-As a result of most places in the city having both French and Flemish names, it is also known as Parc du Cinquantenaire.
+The district is also known as Parc du Cinquantenaire.
 This commune also includes the shopping districts of La Chasse, Tongerenstraat, Chez Antoine and Jourdanplein, with its renowned market and famous French fry shack.

 With a multitude of theatres, cinemas, restaurants and shops, Ixelles is the most diverse commune in the city and the place to be in uptown Brussels.

 Parking is always a challenge as most of these neighbourhoods are popular shopping, dining and market destinations.
-Some apartments provide parking and it is sometimes possible to park on the street during off-peak hours.
+Some apartments provide parking, and it's sometimes possible to park on the street during off-peak hours.

-Many expat families live in these areas and it’s not uncommon to see strollers parked outside of the neighbourhood restaurants.
+Many expat families live in these areas.
+It’s not uncommon to see strollers parked outside of the neighbourhood restaurants.
 Central to downtown and the European Quarter, Ixelles is great for couples, singles or young families.
-The commute to the international schools requires a car.
+The commute to international schools requires a car.

 Parking is also a non-issue most of the time.
 The Avenue de Tervueren is one of the main arteries in and out of Brussels and dissects the commune.
 Surrounding streets hide beautiful homes and commercial centres where shops, restaurants, hairdressers and a popular weekly market are frequented by families and young people alike.
 The metro and tram also stop here, making it easily accessible to the rest of the city.

 Woluwe-Saint-Pierre also has a wonderful sports centre with a pool, tennis courts and soccer pitch which is open to residents for a small fee.
-It is ideal for access to the highway, airport and downtown, although it is expensive.
+It's ideal for access to the highway, airport and downtown, although it's expensive.

 The commune authority itself is also well organised and accommodating to foreigners and new arrivals in Brussels.

 Watermael-Boitsfort is in the south of Brussels and borders Ixelles.
 With easy access to the city, it has gradually become a highly sought-after residential area.
 Half of the commune's territory is covered by the Zoniënwoud, while clusters of semi-rural housing, village houses and large villas give the commune a quaint charm.
-The International School of Brussels (ISB) is located here, and there is easy access to the highway.
+The International School of Brussels (ISB) is located here.
+There's also easy access to the highway.